netdata/netdata/aclk/README.md

 <!--
----
 title: "Agent-Cloud link (ACLK)"
 description: "The Agent-Cloud link (ACLK) is the mechanism responsible for connecting a Netdata agent to Netdata Cloud."
-date: 2020-04-30
+date: 2020-05-11
 custom_edit_url: https://github.com/netdata/netdata/edit/master/aclk/README.md
----
 -->

 # Agent-cloud link (ACLK)

 The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser through Netdata Cloud.
-The ACLK is encrypted, safe, and _does not exchange data with Netdata Cloud until you claim a node_.
+The ACLK establishes an outgoing secure WebSocket (WSS) connection to Netdata Cloud on port `443`.
+The ACLK is encrypted, safe, and _is only established if you claim your node_.

 For a guide to claiming a node using the ACLK, plus additional troubleshooting and reference information, read our [get started with Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide or the full [claiming